ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 My project includes the following files:
 * model.py containing the script to create and train the model and performe the data augmentation
 * drive.py for driving the car in autonomous mode
-* final_model.h5 containing a trained convolution neural network
+* final_model.h5 containing a trained Commaai convolution neural network
 * writeup_report.md summarizing the results

 #### 1. Submission includes functional code